kamilburda/batcher/dev/sections/Customization.md

 **Layers**

-Processes only layers (i.e. layer groups are not processed).
+Processes only layers (i.e. group layers are not processed).

-**Layer groups**
+**Group layers**

-Processes only layer groups.
+Processes only group layers.

 You need to disable the `Layers` constraint since having both enabled will result in no layer being processed.